-Water restriction in normal individuals results in the secretion of AVP from the posterior pituitary in order to reabsorb water from the distal renal tubules and concentrate urine.
-Failure of this mechanism occurs in diabetes insipidus (DI), resulting in a rise in plasma osmolality, due to water loss, and a dilute urine of low osmolality.
+Water restriction in normal individuals results in the secretion of arginine vasopressin (AVP) from the posterior pituitary in order to reabsorb water from the distal renal tubules and concentrate urine.
+Failure of this mechanism results in a rise in plasma osmolality, due to water loss, and a dilute urine of low osmolality.
 The concentrating mechanism for urine is maintained in compulsive water drinking (CWD).
-Cranial DI is caused by a failure of AVP secretion whilst nephrogenic DI is caused by insensitivity of the renal tubules to AVP.
-The two forms of DI can be distinguished by the administration of Desamino-D-AVP (DDAVP; synthetic AVP).
+AVP-deficiency (formerly known as cranial diabetes insipidus) is caused by a failure of AVP secretion whilst AVP-resistance (formerly known as nephrogenic diabetes insipidus) is caused by insensitivity of the renal tubules to AVP.
+The two AVP disorders can be distinguished by the administration of desmopressin (synthetic AVP).

-- This test is used to distinguish DI from primary polydipsia and to investigate suspected cranial or nephrogenic DI. - A subjective thirst score may be performed at the same time and requires copies of the unit-less 100 mm linear visual analogue scale.
+- This test is used to distinguish AVP disorders from primary polydipsia and to identify whether AVP deficiency or resistance is present. - A subjective thirst score may be performed at the same time and requires copies of the unit-less 100 mm linear visual analogue scale.

 - This test should not be performed if there is evidence of the kidney's ability to concentrate urine e.g. spot urine osmolality >750 mmol/kg.

 - Other causes of polyuria and polydipsia MUST be excluded before proceeding with the test.
 These include:

 - Diabetes mellitus

 - Hypoadrenalism

 - Hypercalcaemia

 - Hypokalaemia

 - Hypothyroidism

 - Urinary infections

 - Chronic kidney disease

 - Therapy with carbamazepine, chlorpropamide or lithium